StackVista/stackstate-docs/stackpacks/integrations/apache-tomcat.md

 Check Tomcat logging documentation for more information about Tomcat logging capabilities.

-* Collecting logs is disabled by default in StackState Agent V2, enable it in your `stackstate.yaml` file with:
+* Collecting logs is disabled by default in Rancher Observability Agent V2, enable it in your `stackstate.yaml` file with:

   ```text
   logs_enabled: true